 Through the course of investigation, however, and during the OSC hearing, attorney Pflaum proved to the court that the girlfriend never reported the alleged rape, never called the police, never sought medical attention, and was angry at our client for terminating their romantic relationship.

-The attorney also relied on the testimony of the girlfriend’s son who confirmed that his mother never appeared to have been physically harmed, that our client was kind, caring and had long history of supporting the petitioner.
+The attorney also relied on the testimony of the girlfriend’s son who confirmed that his mother never appeared to have been physically harmed and testified that our client was kind, caring and had long history of supporting the petitioner.

 2. ACCUSATION OF PHYSICAL ATTACK